 - Decisions are based upon termly tracking of pupil progress and as a result of assessments by outside agencies

 - During their school life, if further concerns are identified due to the pupil’s lack of progress or well-being then other interventions will be arranged

 - Christleton Primary School does have a complaints procedure in place.
 Details of this can be obtained from Mr Mitchell, the headteacher, or from the school website

-If you wish to discuss your child’s educational needs or are unhappy about something regarding the support provided by school for your child, please contact the school office to arrange a meeting with the class teacher, SENCO (Mrs Harding) or Mr Mitchell.
+If you wish to discuss your child’s educational needs or are unhappy about something regarding the support provided by school for your child, please contact the school office to arrange a meeting with the class teacher, SENCO (Miss Shepherd) or Mr Mitchell.

 To see what support is offered by CWAC for children with special needs and disabilities in the local area visit the Live Well website

 My Mind is an NHS website, run by Cheshire and Wirral Partnership CAMHS.
 This site has been developed for everyone interested in the mental health and well-being of children and young people across Cheshire and Wirral.